peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### FromObject
     public static CBORObject FromObject​(Object obj) Generates a CBORObject from an arbitrary object.
-See the overload of this method that takes a PODOptions argument.
+See the overload of this method that takes CBORTypeMapper and PODOptions arguments.

 **Parameters:**